-Evaluation Criteria Sub criteria/Description Consultant Academic and Professional Qualification , , , , , , , , , , , , , , , , , , , , Consultant Prior Work Experience Detailed and specific experience in undertaking similar roles highlighting; 1.
-Proven consultancy experience with endline assessments for emergency response programming, with sectoral experience in nutrition, wash, food security and livelihoods.
-2. Demonstrated experience in conducting high quality endlines for related project in the past three years (sample reports are required during the bid analysis).
+Evaluation Criteria Sub criteria/Description Score Consultant Academic and Professional Qualification Master's Degree in Public Health, Nutrition, Health Economics, Public Policy, or another related field.
+20% Consultant Prior Work Experience Detailed and specific experience in undertaking similar roles highlighting; Proven consultancy experience with baseline assessments for emergency response programming, with sectoral experience in nutrition, wash, food security and livelihoods.
+Demonstrated experience in conducting high quality baselines for related project in the past three years (sample reports are required during the bid analysis).
 Extensive hands-on experience in the sectors of Health, Nutrition, and Food Security.
 Sectoral experience and contextual knowledge of Mandera County, Kenya, as well as demonstrable experience conducting field assessments or working in the Northern Counties of Kenya.
-35% Experience of working in a resource poor environment.
+Experience of working in a resource poor environment.
 Experience working in Kenya.
 Knowledge and experience of emergency response and humanitarian response in East Africa is an asset.
 The consultancy team must have a statistician able to analysis quantitative and qualitative data.
 It is preferred that this person have both professional and academic background in public health statistics and econometrics.
 Experience with Emergency Response and Recovery programming with a broad understanding of Nutrition, Food Security, and Public Health in the context of emergencies.
-33% Bidder must attach detailed CV Methodology/Approach Understanding of the terms of reference that includes: Outline of methodology and approach of implementing this assignment.
+35% Bidder must attach detailed CV Methodology/Approach Understanding of the terms of reference that includes: Outline of methodology and approach of implementing this assignment.
 Proposed assignment plan that includes clear timelines for the assignment that demonstrates the understanding of the assignment expectation.
-Firm Experience Sample work done: Citation (web link) of at least 35% of 3 knowledge products developed and disseminated 4.
-Detailed budget breakdown based on expected daily rates and initial work plan.
+Firm Experience Sample work done: Citation (web link) of at least of 3 knowledge products developed and disseminated Detailed budget breakdown based on expected daily rates and initial work plan.
+35%

-analytical skills Strong analytical and information presentation skills Fluency in English is mandatory.
+Language and analytical skills Demonstrated capacity for high-level analysis and report writing, includes: Strong analytical and information presentation skills Fluency in English is mandatory.
 Organizing and facilitating the conduct of capacity building activities.
 Mentoring and coaching colleagues at work.
 Reviewing, updating and developing strategic plans, fundraising strategies, monitoring and evaluation policies, systems and tools, advocacy strategies, and action plans.
 Developing concept notes and project proposals.
 Networking and partnership building.
 Ability to transfer skills and knowledge through formal or informal training and skills sharing.
 Developed analytical skills.
 Excellent interpersonal and communication skills, including the ability to communicate and work with a wide range of stakeholders in a participatory, respectful, collaborative manner, and to enhance effective work relationships.
 Commitment to team building and a consensus-led approach to work.
-10% ------------------- -- -- ----- --
+10% -------------------------------- --- -----